 Exists when employees, other than Miscellaneous Employees or employees engaged in operations described by a General Inclusion, either: (a) alternate between two or more separately classifiable operations, or (b) engage in a single activity or work in a single department that is integral to two or more separately classifiable activities.
-The payroll for such employees represents a blend of separately classifications provided (a) such division is not prohibited by the classification(s) or rules contained in this Plan, and (b) the payroll earned in the various activities is segregated in accordance with Section V, Rule 3, Division of Single Employee's Payroll.
+The payroll for such employees represents a blend of separately classifiable operations.
+In such cases, the payrolls may be divided between two or more classifications provided (a) such division is not prohibited by the classification(s) or rules contained in this Plan, and (b) the payroll earned in the various activities is segregated in accordance with Section V, Rule 3, Division of Single Employee's Payroll.
 Otherwise, the payrolls are assigned to the highest rated classification applicable to any part of the work performed by the employee